Night and Day (song)

 "Night and Day" is a popular song by Cole Porter that was written for the 1932 musical Gay Divorce.
 It is perhaps Porter's most popular contribution to the Great American Songbook and has been recorded by dozens of musicians.
 NPR says "within three months of the show's opening, more than 30 artists had recorded the song."

+Fred Astaire introduced "Night and Day" on November 29, 1932, when Gay Divorce opened at the Ethel Barrymore Theatre.